TiendaNube/api-docs/guides/Payment Provider/README.md

 **_NOTE:_ THIS SECTION IS SUBJECT TO MAJOR BREAKING CHANGES IN THE NEAR FEATURE.**

 Payment Platforms usually have a set of instructions that need to be implemented on the backend side and they work together with the frontend implementation.
-Instead of doing these implementations natively, our APIs allow the developer to make a 3rd party backend implementations on 3rd party infrastructures and access our resources to create transactions in orders and update them as their status changes over time.
+Instead of doing these implementations natively, our APIs allow the developer to make 3rd party backend implementations on 3rd party infrastructures and access our resources to create transactions in orders and update them as their status changes over time.

 Meet the `Transaction`.
 An `Order` can have many `Transactions`.
-Some that were successful, some that failed, some pending, and some in other different states depending on each Transaction’s possible states.
+Some that were successful, some that failed, some pending, and some in other different statuses depending on each Transaction’s possible statuses.
 The `Transaction Resource` can be accessed [through our API](../../resources/transaction.md#transaction).

 #### Creating a Transaction
 The App’s backend must `POST` a `Transaction` in our platform as soon a one is created on their side, or before.
 There are several properties that must be included to provide the Merchant with good tracking of the status of the transaction and each of these properties is equally important so they all must have valid and real values.